gaphor/gaphor.github.io/hu/_includes/content.md

 and document your applications and systems with Gaphor to enhance knowledge sharing.  {% endcapture %}

-{% capture about %} Gaphor is a UML, SysML, RAAML, and C4 modeling application.
+{% capture about-content %} Gaphor is a UML, SysML, RAAML, and C4 modeling application.
 It is designed to be easy to use, while still being powerful.
 Gaphor implements a fully-compliant UML 2 data model, so it is much more than a picture drawing tool.
 You can use Gaphor to quickly